Architecture¶

 end

-Named identities with credentials stored in the OS keyring.
+Named identities (personas) with credentials stored in the OS keyring.
 One persona serves all services:

 Persona: "ki7mt"